LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ### Additional steps for MoRE scenario
 For the **MoRE scenario**, there are some steps required in addition to the mandatory steps mentioned before.

-1. Start the Deployment Manager and the two Node agents
+1. Start the Deployment Manager and the two Node agents as well as the IHS.

 		~/IBM/WebSphere/AppServer/profiles/Dmgr01/bin/startManager.sh
 		~/IBM/WebSphere/AppServer/profiles/AppSrv01/bin/startNode.sh
 		~/IBM/WebSphere/AppServer/profiles/AppSrv02/bin/startNode.sh

+		/home/techzone/IBM/HTTPServer/bin/apachectl start

 2. Use wsadmin to create a tWAS cluster and deploy the application